notduncansmith/factfold/README.md

 {:z 0.28290000000000004, :c 0.23}
 ```

 In this case, the model has 2 orders: the first order properties, of which there is one, `:c`; and the second order properties, of which there is also one, `:z`.
-It also iterates purely based on its initial state, no input is required (as opposed to web servers, mobile apps, games, etc).
+It also iterates purely based on its initial state, no input is required.

 Here's a more interactive example, a web application which tracks hits to unique paths: